When Children Can Testify And Express Their Child Custody Preference

-Judges presiding in child custody and visitation cases have a delicate balance to find: making a decision that is in the best interests of the child by weighing all relevant factors, versus making sure that the child is protected from the negative effects of the proceedings as much as possible.
+Judges presiding in child custody and visitation cases have a delicate balance to find: making a decision in the child’s best interests by weighing all relevant factors versus making sure that the child is protected from the negative effects of the proceedings as much as possible.
 Finding this balance can be especially challenging when a child wishes to express their custody preference to the court.

 California Family Code

 If a child wishes to address the court, the following persons may indicate this to the judge:

 - an investigator;

 - a child custody recommending counselor who provides recommendations to the judge;

 - If there is no information that a child wishes to address the court, a judicial officer may inquire if the child wishes to do so.